williaster/build-config/README.md

 npm install --save-dev @data-ui/build-config
 ```

-Before leveragign this build you should
+Before leveraging the build config provided you should remove any older dependencies or config files for the drivers you intend to use (e.g., remove `eslint` and `.eslintrc`). `@data-ui/build-config` will handle these dependencies, and it will *auto-generate the config files for you*.

 ### Using drivers